Hendrik-de-Wet/Hendrik-de-Wet/README.md

 ## About Me
-I am a full stack developer and graphic designer from Cape Town, South Africa.
+Hi, I am Hendrik, a full stack developer and graphic designer from Cape Town, South Africa.
 I am passionate about technology, formulating solutions and always driving excellence through collaboration and knowledge sharing.
 Always determined to achieve extraordinary results and  I take pride in crafting beautiful, performant and secure web/user experiences.

 ## Currently Working and Learning On